-67. 6: Comply or explain Board C.1.3 07. o. comply of explain board 0.1.5
+67. 6: Comply or explain Board C.1.3 --- --

 Summary of requirement - At least annually and in a timely manner, the Board should set out clearly its financial, quality and operating objectives for the NHS foundation trust and disclose sufficient information, both quantitative and qualitative, of the NHS foundation trust's business and operation, including clinical outcome data, to allow members and governors to evaluate its performance.